Garden of the Gods Elopement Guide

 If you’re in search of a gorgeous natural setting for your elopement, you won’t find a more magical spot than the Garden of the Gods.
-Thinking of spending your special day here?
-Read on for all you need to know about eloping in Garden of the Gods.
+Wondering what it’s it’s like to plan a Garden of the Gods elopement?
+I’ve put together this guide with all you need to know.

 What is the Garden of the Gods?

-Think tall sheets and spires of red rock, low brush, and soft light on Pike’s Peak in the distance…The Garden of the Gods is a National Natural Landmark just outside Colorado Springs, and a truly otherworldly setting for your elopement.
+Think tall sheets and spires of red rock, low brush, and soft light on Pikes Peak in the distance…The Garden of the Gods is a National Natural Landmark just outside of Colorado Springs, and a truly otherworldly setting for your special day.
+A Garden of the Gods wedding or elopement is a chance to share your love in spectacular surroundings!

 Reasons to Elope in the Garden of the Gods